Really? Only 3 Steps? Yep!

 For an even more robust start to your patch, put in a few gallon perennial plants, chosen from our selection of over 100 species.
 Stroll through our nursery and locate plants that are good for pollinators by looking for the friendly bee icon on our plant signage.

 The following species are good ones to try.
-Sometimes they are available as plugs, other times as container plants.
 Our selection changes weekly, so if you want to make a pollinator patch, let us know and we can steer you to some great choices!

 Liatris spicata (Gayfeather) Sun to part sun, 24-48” tall, purple, summer.
 Bumblebees, digger bees, leaf-cutting bees, butterflies, and skippers